Investor Alert: GWG Files Chapter 11 Bankruptcy on April 20, 2022

 GWG L Bonds Investigation Update – How to Recover Financial Losses

 The White Law Group continues to investigate potential securities claims involving broker dealers who may have improperly recommended GWG L Bonds to investors.
 If you are concerned about your investment in GWG L Bonds, the White Law Group may be able to help you by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.
 (See: Center Street Securities Lawsuit Involves GWG L Bonds and other… and The White Law Group Announces another Lawsuit Involving GWG L Bonds .)

 GWG Fails to Make Interest Payments for L Bonds

 The company also noted that it believes that the filing of its Annual Report on Form 10-K for the year ended December 31, 2021, will likely be late as the independent registered public accounting firm it was working with declined to stand for reappointment.
-This would also likely result in a voluntary suspension of the sale of L Bonds.

 GWG Suspends Offering, Fails to File Financial Reports

 On August 1, 2021, GWG announced that its board of directors determined that certain previously issued financial statements including its annual report for the year ended 2019, and the quarterly reports for the first three quarters of 2020 “should no longer be relied upon.”
 GWG reported that the Board’s determination was based upon the consultation process with the SEC’s Office of the Chief Accountant (SEC OCA).
 GWGH noted that following the consultation with the SEC OCA it will consolidate the trusts, that hold secondary alternative assets that GWG has provided loan financing to as part of its core strategy, into its financial statements.